-1. The Listeners team are student volunteers from diverse backgrounds and years/areas of study, who have chosen to give their time to accompany others.
-They will staff the Caim space, facilitate online support sessions, and form a mobile outreach team to students across the campus.
+Listeners are student volunteers from diverse backgrounds and years/areas of study, who have chosen to give their time to accompany others.
+The team of over 100 volunteers, from 28 countries, staff the Caim space, facilitate online support sessions, and form a mobile outreach team to students across the campus.

-Volunteer Listeners receive training and supervision from Strath Union's Wellbeing Coordinator.
-Their role is not to counsel/direct/advise – but merely ‘accompany’– signposting to other services as appropriate, especially Chaplaincy, the Advice Hub, Disability and Wellbeing services, Strath Sport, Learner Development Services, the Library, and Strath Union social and engagement opportunities.
+The Listeners offer a friendly face and a listening ear, happy to hear from students about anything, and to signpost them to other services as appropriate, especially the Advice Hub, Disability and Wellbeing services, Strath Sport, Learner Development Services, the Library, Chaplaincy, and Strath Union social and engagement opportunities.

-2. Caim is Gaelic for sanctuary, a safe welcoming space/atmosphere, symbolised by a Celtic circle, which is appropriate for a safe space in the Union where students can find someone to talk to.
+Caim is Gaelic for sanctuary, a safe, welcoming place/atmosphere, symbolised by a Celtic circle, which is appropriate for a space in the Union where students can find someone to talk to.
+Listeners will be on hand from 1-4pm Monday-Saturday in the Union - our base is near the Voice office on the 1st floor, opposite the main entrance, but we also have private rooms available for 1-1 chats.

 Online drop-in sessions